 This parameter specifies the data type of the output signal.
-If fixed is specified more parameters are available.

 If the output data type is one of the integer types, then the Constant value is rounded off as explained below.

 A value with the fractional part less than 0.5 is rounded towards zero, the fractional part more than 0.5 is rounded away from zero.